EcsoKit/ecso/tests/README.md

 1. Change to this directory.
 2. Run `haxe RunCi.hxml -D test=$TARGET` to select specific targets, where `$TARGET` should be a comma-separated list of targets, e.g. `js,hl`.
 Possible targets are interp, macro, server, cpp, cppia, hl, neko, js, lua, php, cs, java, jvm, python and flash9.
 However, flash9 is not likely to work on local machines.
 3. Run with `-D issues`, `-D units`, or `-D specs` to select specific test suites.
 If nothing is defined, all suites will run.
 See below for details.
+Benchmarks with `-D bench` are not part of the default run.

 Note that the script will try to look for test dependencies and install them if they are not found.
 Look at the `getXXXDependencies` functions for the details.